passioneight/php-utilities/documentation/20_usage.md

 $path = PathUtility::join(__DIR__, "Resources", "Importer"); // This is just an example of how a path could be created
 ```

+The `PathUtility` class also provides the following methods:
+- `addTrailingSlash`
+- `addLeadingSlash`

 ### [Back to Overview](/README.md)